At what age can you get a credit card?

 Credit scores reflect your creditworthiness and are used to predict how likely you are to pay your debts on time.
 They’re based, in part, on information found in credit reports.

 You can get free copies of your credit reports from AnnualCreditReport.com.
-And with CreditWise from Capital One, you can access your TransUnion® credit report and VantageScore® 3.0 credit score without hurting your scores.
+And with CreditWise from Capital One, you can access your credit report and credit score without hurting your scores.
 CreditWise is free for everyone.
 You don’t even have to be a Capital One customer to use it.

 2. Find out whether you’re pre-approved

-Checking to see if you’re pre-approved for a credit card can be a great way to compare your options and find the right fit before applying.
-It can also help avoid unnecessary hard inquiries, which can cause your credit scores to drop temporarily.
+Checking to see if you’re pre-approved for a credit card can be a great way to compare your options and find the right fit.
+It can also help avoid unnecessary hard inquiries, which can cause your credit scores to drop temporarily

-You can find out whether you’re pre-approved for some Capital One credit cards before you submit an application.
+You can check whether you’re pre-approved for some Capital One credit cards before you apply.
 It’s quick and only requires some basic info.
 And it won’t affect your credit scores, because it only requires a soft inquiry.

-Age to get a credit card in a nutshell
+Key takeaways: Age to get a credit card

 Related Content